-"The human race is challenged more than ever to demonstrate our mastery, not over nature but of ourselves."
+"The human race is challenged more than ever to demonstrate our mastery, not over nature but of ourselves." --Rachel Carson

-- Rachel Carson

-"The proper goal of communism is the domination of nature by technology and the domination of technology by planning, so that raw materials of nature will yield to mankind all that it needs and more besides."
+"The proper goal of communism is the domination of nature by technology and the domination of technology by planning, so that raw materials of nature will yield to mankind all that it needs and more besides." --Leon Trotsky

-- Leon Trotsky

-Allow students time to gather background information about the issue and then facilitate a small-group debate of the topic.
+Allow students time to gather background information about the issue, and then facilitate a smallgroup debate over the topic.